You are a real animal lover and want to see many cute animals in Asia during your travel?

 Seeing Elephants in Asia

 One of the highlights of our trip through Asia was spending a day with elephants in Chiang Mai.
-It was important to us to find an elephant camp in which the animals are treated well.
+It was important for us to find an elephant camp in which the animals are treated well.

 You can find elephants almost everywhere around Thailand.
 But unfortunately, most of those elephants are being held under very bad conditions and even being ridden, which is bad for the pachyderms in general.
 So, please don’t ride an elephant in Asia!